In The Beginning

 (played on U2’s ‘War’ album and later joined The Waterboys).

 The next series of sessions were used in part as the search for a permanent female vocalist.
-Also engineered by Gerry in Lombard, these recordings were more solid and rock based and included Jack Dublin (Deaf Actor), piper Vinnie Kilduff (played on U2’s ‘October’ album), the 15 year old Sinead O’Connor (discovered by Paul) and of course Leslie Dowdall who had previously been recorded by Ivan with her band ‘The Assembly’.
+Also engineered by Gerry in Lombard, these recordings were more solid and rock based and included Jack Dublin (Deaf Actor), piper Vinnie Kilduff (played on U2’s ‘October’ album), the 15 year old Sinead O’Connor (who had attracted Paul’s attention when she sang at his sister’s wedding) and of course Leslie Dowdall who had previously been recorded by Ivan with her band ‘The Assembly’.
 The resulting demo had two songs:

 After some very positive feedback from various music contacts in London the gang got together and cemented the first official line up under the name ‘In Tua Nua’, an abbreviation of the original name and which coincidently was the rough translation of ‘ A New Tribe’ in Irish.